 Dr. Seuss's Sleep Book is a 1962 picture book written and illustrated by Dr. Seuss.
-It shows what a large number of people or animals do to prepare for bed or after they fall asleep.
+It shows what a large number of people or animals do to prepare for bed or what happens after they fall asleep.

 This book includes examples of the following tropes:

 - Bad Dreams: A goose and moose who dream they're drinking the other creature's juice will wake up screaming.

 - Eleventy Zillion: At the end of the book, "99 zillion 9 trillion and 2" animals are asleep.